PrefectHQ/prefect/docs/concepts/blocks.md

 my_s3_bucket_block.save("my-s3-bucket", overwrite=True)
 ```

-## Registering blocks for use in the Prefect UI
+## Registering blocks for use

+Prefect comes with many blocks pre-registered and ready to use.
+If you do not have a block available for use, you can register it.

-Blocks can be registered from a Python module available in the current virtual environment with a CLI command like this:
+Blocks can be registered from a Python module available in the current environment with a CLI command like this:

 <div class="terminal">
 ```bash